 Joaquin Phoenix is an awarding-winning American actor who found success at a young age with the film Parenthood.
 On the heels of his early successes, he starred in Gladiator and Walk the Line, for which he earned a Golden Globe and an Oscar nomination.
-Following a hiatus, Phoenix returned to the big screen with The Master, and went on to acclaimed roles in Her and Inherent Vice, before nabbing his first Oscar win for his performance in Joker.
+Following a hiatus, Phoenix returned to the big screen with The Master.
+He went on to acclaimed roles in Her and Inherent Vice, before nabbing his first Oscar win for his performance in Joker.

 Early Life and Siblings